 Wilson Kwong is a University of Toronto alumnus who, since October, has attended a local film festival every month and then recorded his experiences on his film blog, throwdown815.
 Kwong studied Pharmacology at U of T, obtaining both a Bachelor’s and a Master’s degree.
 He went on to study Medicine at Queen’s University and is currently back in Toronto for his residency.

 The Varsity sat down with Kwong to speak to him about films, festivals, and his experience writing for throwdown815.

-The Varsity: You’ve studied Pharmacology and Medicine; how did you get
+The Varsity: You’ve studied Pharmacology and Medicine; how did you get interested in film?

 Wilson Kwong: In terms of living in Toronto, I’ve been attending a film festival every year since 2005.
 When I was at U of T, I took a bunch of film courses at Innis College and minored in Cinema Studies.
 Ever since then, it’s been something I’ve been interested in on the side, rather than anything formal.

 TV: You attend a different film festival every month.
 What are the characteristics that you found similar and different at all of the festivals you’ve attended so far?

 WK: I’ve been attending a festival every month since October, so I’ve been to five different ones so far.
 They’ve all been very different.
 Toronto After Dark, for example, is more geared towards sci-fi, genre, and horror film making, and it’s a pretty big film festival.
 Then there’s much smaller ones like the Videodrunk Film Festival.
 I think it’s difficult to pinpoint a similar characteristic for film festivals.
 There’s a film festival for every area of filmmaking, which is pretty neat.